raillogistic/rail-django-graphql/docs/CONTRIBUTING.md

-# Contributing to Django GraphQL Auto-Generation Library
+# Contributing to Django GraphQL Auto-Generation System

-Thank you for your interest in contributing to the Django GraphQL Auto-Generation Library!
-This guide will help you get started with contributing to both the codebase and documentation.
+Thank you for your interest in contributing to the Django GraphQL Auto-Generation System!
+This guide will help you get started with contributing to the codebase, documentation, and security features.

 ## 🤝 How to Contribute